Gromov-Witten invariants in complex and Morava-local $K$-theories: Introduction

 Example \ref{toyexample} aside, this paper is foundational\footnote{La lutte elle-m\^eme vers les sommets suffit \`a remplir un c\oe ur d'homme; il faut imaginer Sisyphe heureux.}; a first application of these ideas was given in \cite{AMS-Hamiltonian}, and further applications will appear elsewhere.

-\textbf{\Acknowledgements } We are grateful to Shaoyun Bai, Amanda Hirschi, Yuan-Pin Lee, Rahul Pandharipande, Oscar Randal-Williams, Dhruv Ranganathan and Mohan Swaminathan for helpful conversations and correspondence, and to Mohan Swaminathan for pointing out an error in our original construction of consistent domain metrics.
+\textbf{\Acknowledgements } We are grateful to Shaoyun Bai, Amanda Hirschi, Yuan-Pin Lee, Rahul Pandharipande, Oscar Randal-Williams, Dhruv Ranganathan and Mohan Swaminathan for helpful conversations and correspondence, to Mohan Swaminathan for pointing out an error in our original construction of consistent domain metrics, and to Julius Zhang for comments about Section 6.4.
+We are grateful to the anonymous referee for their numerous comments, queries and suggestions which have helped improve and clarify the exposition.

 M.A. was partially supported by MSRI / SLMath, NSF award DMS-2103805, and the Simons Collaboration on Homological Mirror Symmetry.
 M.M. was partially supported by NSF award DMS-2203308.
-I.S. was partially supported by MSRI / SLMath, by the Clay Foundation as a Clay Senior Scholar, and by an EPSRC Frontier Research grant (in lieu of an ERC advanced grant).
+I.S. was partially supported by MSRI / SLMath, by the Clay Foundation as a Clay Senior Scholar, and by a UKRI Frontier Research grant (in lieu of an ERC advanced grant).